nathanmacinnes/contribute-first-license/README.md

 ## Contributing to the license text

 This is a work in progress, and I'd appreciate contributions.
+Keep the total length under 500 words and neatly hard wrapped to 80 characters.
+For significant changes, please include your rationale in the PR including possible use cases where necessary.

 ## Using the license

-I don't think I'd recommend using this yet, as it's still in very early stages.
+I don't think I'd recommend using this yet as it's still in very early stages.
-If you would like to use it (either as-is, or when it's more mature) please let me know.
+If you would like to use it (either as-is or when it's more mature) I'd be interested to know.

 ## Disclaimer